Legend of the 12 Days of Christmas

 Did you know that the song the 12 Days of Christmas has a special meaning?

 The 12th day after Christmas (January 6th) was chosen as the day to honor the visit of the wise men to Jesus.
 It is called the Epiphany.
 In ancient times the 12 days between Christmas and the Epiphany were full of festivals.
 On the 12th night there was a large party.
 There is a legend that the song was written during the 16th century when the Church of England forbade all religious teachings not in alignment with their own.
-So, the song disguises the true meanings behind the symbols so the people could teach their children in secret.
+The song is used to disguise the true meanings behind the symbols so the people could teach their children in secret.
 Each of the items in the song symbolizes something of significance.
 While the truth of this legend has not been proven it is an interesting and delightful interpretation!

 The “TRUE LOVE” in the song represents God who is the giver of all gifts.